TL;DR: I made an app so we can use mini thermal printers from Walmart on our PCs! And learned a lot about reverse engineering along the way.

 And with this last feature, I called it good!

-These thermal printers won’t get you high fidelity prints, but they will definitely have character!
+As you saw above, thermal printers won’t get you high fidelity prints, but they will definitely have character.
 If you are going to print pictures that aren’t solid black and white, your best bet is dithered pictures.
-These can be a little complicated to make, so here’s a shortcut.
+These can be a little complicated to make, so here’s a shortcut!

-My favorite way to make dithered pictures so far is Doodad’s Dither Me This.
-It’s an online tool I first found out about when prepping graphics for laser engraving at the Black & Veatch Makerspace, and it’s super easy to use (and it looks really fun too).
+My favorite way to make dithered pictures is Doodad’s Dither Me This.
+It’s an online tool I first found out about when prepping laser engraving graphics at the Black & Veatch Makerspace.
+It’s super easy to use (and it looks really fun too).
 If you use Dither Me This, support a cool developer, send some money Nathaniel’s way!

 This app is super, super rough.
 There is a lot of room for improvement in almost every direction!
 In a perfect world where I have time to sit down and take care of it, here’s my to-do list: